ruby-hyperloop/ruby-hyperloop.io/source/docs/components/components-and-state.html.md

 ### How State Works

-Whenever a state variable changes you invoke the corresponding state variable name followed by a "!" method.
-For example `state.liked! !state.like` *gets* the current value of like, toggles it, and then *updates* it.
+To change a state variable you use `mutate.state_variable` and pass the new value.
+For example `mutate.liked(!state.like)` *gets* the current value of like, toggles it, and then *updates* it.
 This in turn causes the component to be rerendered.
 For more details on how this works, and the full syntax of the update method see [the component API reference](#top-level-api)

 ### What Components Should Have State?